saikpr/xyscheduler/basic structure.md

 this project will comprise of basically 2 basic daemons
 1) The listener daemon (will run on Slaves). will listen on 8091 port. known as slave daemon.
-2) The Job Scheduling Daemon (winn run on master). will listen on 8090 port. known as master daemon
+2) The Job Scheduling Daemon (win run on master). will listen on 8090 port. known as master daemon Along with this we will require a program to push the jobs

 this project will also comprise of 3 different applications
 1) To add jobs
 2) to delete jobs